dmfabritius/YelpJSON-BulkCopy/README.md

 # YelpJSON-BulkCopy
-Load Yelp test data into MSSQL using SqlBulkCopy
+Load Yelp test data into MSSQL using SqlBulkCopy or into Postgres using bulk binary import